enmasseio/evejs/README.md

   message: string)`.
 The method returns a [`Connection`](#connection), which can be used to send messages.

+- `Transport.close() : Connection`
+  Close a transport.
+For example in case of an `HTTPTransport`, the server will be closed.

 ### Connection

 When a connection is opened by a [`Transport`](#transport), a `Connection` is